Aphthous stomatitis: Minor aphthous ulceration

 This is the most common type of aphthous stomatitis, accounting for about 80–85% of all cases.
 This subtype is termed minor aphthous ulceration (MiAU), or minor recurrent aphthous stomatitis (MiRAS).
 The lesions themselves may be referred to as minor aphthae or minor aphthous ulcers.
 These lesions are generally less than 10 mm in diameter (usually about 2–3 mm), and affect non-keratinized mucosal surfaces (i.e. the labial and buccal mucosa, lateral borders of the tongue and the floor of the mouth).
-Usually several ulcers appear at the same time, but single ulcers are possible.
+Several ulcers usually appear at the same time, but single ulcers are possible.
 Healing usually takes seven to ten days and leaves no scar.
 Between episodes of ulceration, there is usually an ulcer-free period of variable length.

 Major aphthous ulceration

-This subtype makes up about 10% of all cases of aphthous stomatitis.
+This subtype comprises 10% of all cases of aphthous stomatitis.
 It is termed major aphthous ulceration (MaAU) or major recurrent aphthous stomatitis (MaRAS).
 Major aphthous ulcers (major aphthae) are similar to minor aphthous ulcers, but are more than 10 mm in diameter and the ulceration is deeper.
 Because the lesions are larger, healing takes longer (about twenty to thirty days), and may leave scars.
 Each episode of ulceration usually produces a greater number of ulcers, and the time between attacks is less than seen in minor aphthous stomatitis.
-Major aphthous ulceration usually affects non-keratinized mucosal surfaces, but less commonly keratinized mucosa may also be involved, such as the dorsum (top surface) of the tongue or the gingiva (gums).
+Major aphthous ulceration usually affects non-keratinized mucosal surfaces.
+However, less commonly, keratinized mucosa may also be involved, such as the dorsum (top surface) of the tongue or the gingiva (gums).
 The soft palate or the fauces (back of the throat) may also be involved, the latter being part of the oropharynx rather than the oral cavity.
 Compared to minor aphthous ulceration, major aphthae tend to have an irregular outline.

 Herpetiform ulceration

 Herpetiform ulcers, (also termed stomatitis herpetiformis, or herpes-like ulcerations) is a subtype of aphthous stomatitis so named because the lesions resemble a primary infection with herpes simplex virus (primary herpetic gingivostomatitis).
 However, herpetiform ulceration is not caused by herpes viruses.
 As with all types of aphthous stomatitis, it is not contagious.
-Unlike true herpetic ulcers, herpetiforme ulcers are not preceded by vesicles (small, fluid-filled blisters).
-Herpetiforme ulcers are less than 1 mm in diameter and occur in variably sized crops up to one hundred at a time.
+Unlike true herpetic ulcers, herpetiform ulcers are not preceded by vesicles (small, fluid-filled blisters).
+Herpetiform ulcers are less than 1 mm in diameter and occur in variably sized crops up to one hundred at a time.
 Adjacent ulcers may merge to form larger, continuous areas of ulceration.
 Healing occurs within fifteen days without scarring.
 The ulceration may affect keratinized mucosal surfaces in addition to non keratinized.
 Herpetiform ulceration is often extremely painful, and the lesions recur more frequently than minor or major aphthous ulcers.
 Recurrence may be so frequent that ulceration is virtually continuous.
 It generally occurs in a slightly older age group than the other subtypes, and females are affected slightly more frequently than males.